willtmc/mclemore-payment-form/README.md

 ## Overview

-This application implements a secure two-user workflow for collecting payment information from consignors:
+This application implements a secure two-user workflow for collecting payment information from sellers:

-1. **MAC Staff Portal**: Allows McLemore Auction Company staff to enter auction code and consignor ID to generate a secure payment form link
+1. **MAC Staff Portal**: Allows McLemore Auction Company staff to enter auction code and Seller ID to generate a secure payment form link
-2. **Consignor Payment Form**: Enables consignors to securely submit their banking information for ACH direct deposit
+2. **Seller Payment Form**: Enables sellers to securely submit their banking information for ACH direct deposit

 ## Security Features

-- **Two-Step Authentication**: Only users with valid auction code and consignor ID combinations can access payment forms
+- **Two-Step Authentication**: Only users with valid auction code and Seller ID combinations can access payment forms
-- **Secure URL Generation**: Creates unique URLs with tokens for consignors to access their payment forms
+- **Secure URL Generation**: Creates unique URLs with tokens for sellers to access their payment forms
 - **Protected Financial Data**: Sensitive information is only collected through authenticated links
-- **Statement Data Integration**: Pre-populates forms with consignor statement data from the auction system
+- **Statement Data Integration**: Pre-populates forms with seller statement data from the auction system

 ## Setup Instructions